bukolaotes/Profit-and-loss-Financial-Statement-Analysis/README.md

 •	Akwa Ibom Branch has the highest total net profit, but it was not consistent, other branches profitability was not also consistent over the course of the years (2020-2023)

 ![image](https://github.com/user-attachments/assets/6d03b3eb-e44b-4fba-9a33-c0ee372b7aac)

+4.YoY growth % Change.
+•	It was observed that cross river Branch YoY % Change for expenses is 33% while Yoy % Change for Revenue is also 33%, it suggests stability but no improvement in profit margins.

+## Recommendations

+•	Allocation of Resources should be made to growing Branches.
+Issues in underperforming Branches should be investigated and addressed.

+•	There should be implementation of cost control measures where expenses consistently exceed Revenue.

+•	Focus should be made on reducing high-cost expense categories.

+•	Strategies that will enhance revenue in branches with low revenue should be developed.

+•	Successful strategies that have been used in other high performing Branches should be identified and replicate them.

+•	Revenue and Expense Targets should be set for branches based on historical data and trends.

+•	Progress of all the branches should be monitored regularly.